Welcome to LightlyStudio!¶

 Create a file named

-example_image.pywith the following contents:example_image.pyimport lightly_studio as ls # Download the example dataset (will be skipped if it already exists) dataset_path = ls.utils.download_example_dataset(download_dir="dataset_examples") # Indexes the dataset, creates embeddings and stores everything in the database. dataset = ls.ImageDataset.create() dataset.add_images_from_path( path=f"{dataset_path}/coco_subset_128_images/images", ) # Start the UI server on localhost port 8001. # Pass `host` and `port` parameters to customize. ls.start_gui() -
+example_image.pywith the following contents:example_image.pyimport lightly_studio as ls # Download the example dataset (will be skipped if it already exists) dataset_path = ls.utils.download_example_dataset(download_dir="dataset_examples") # Indexes the dataset, creates embeddings and stores everything in the database. dataset = ls.ImageDataset.load_or_create() dataset.add_images_from_path( path=f"{dataset_path}/coco_subset_128_images/images", ) # Start the UI server on localhost port 8001. # Pass `host` and `port` parameters to customize. ls.start_gui() -

 Run